To make it easier for you to find faults on motorcycles with stator, we will describe the methods and ways to check them.

 The regulator (RR) and generator can be checked according to the instructions: electrical_fault_finding.pdf.
+For those who want to learn more, the document also contains a link to a web simulation of the installation error.

 Another sure way to confirm the problem with bad connections from the plus and minus of the regulator to the plus and minus of the battery is to temporarily connect the plus and minus of the regulator directly to the plus and minus of the battery with 2.5mm2.
 The existing positive input to the regulator should be left unconnected and isolated.
 In doing so, a problem can arise if the regulator also has a plus wire contact.
 It should also be connected temporarily to the battery plus.
 The connections must be tight because losing the connection while the generator is running can destroy the regulator.